The myth is, after all, the never-ending story!!

 Heard about Holy Grail?
 We will tell you!!

-Both Wikipedia, as well as .edu websites, are authoritative websites that carry a strong ranking power but it cannot, out of the blue, help you rank well just after one built link.
+Both Wikipedia and .edu websites are authoritative websites that carry a strong ranking power, but they cannot, out of the blue, help you rank well just after one built link.

-It is always advisable to build links that are diversified combining significant SEO metrics for identifying other authoritative sites and focusing on collecting links from an assortment of diverse websites.
+It is always advisable to build diversified links, combining significant SEO metrics to identify other authoritative sites and focus on collecting links from an assortment of diverse websites.